watir/watirbook/installation/mac.md

-## Mac OS X 10.8, 10.7, 10.6 and 10.5 ##
+## Mac OS X 10.9 ##

 *You will need internet access if you want to follow examples in this chapter.*

 ![Mac OS X 10.7 default desktop](https://raw.github.com/watir/watirbook/master/images/installation/mac/desktop.png)

 Machine is a clean installation of Mac OS X 10.9, fully patched, with 4 GB RAM with Safari 7.0.
-Firefox is 9.0.1, Chrome 16, Opera 11.60.
+Firefox is Firefox 25.0.1, Chrome 31, Opera 18.0, PhantomJS 1.9.2.
 All browsers are English (US) version.